vhaghani26/epigenerate/SLURM/README.md

 ```
 Much better!!

-Not only can you check on your own job's status but you can also check on the status of your slurm group:
+Not only can you check on your own job's status but you can also check on the status of your SLURM group:

 ```
 squeue -A ctbrowngrp